 If you found yourself dropped into a random location on Earth, would you be able to use clues about the vegetation, geographic features, architecture, and signage to figure out where you are?

 Geoguessr is an online game that does this virtually.
 If you travel around the world, you will find a lot of diversity in some places, but other places will look similar.
 For example, Portuguese visitors often proclaim how much the landscape of Northern California looks like they are back in their homeland.

 Geoguesser is an online game that uses images from Google Street View to display a small section of the world.

-The game challenges your geographic knowledge by having you guess the location of a street view image.
+The main game that Geoguessr offers challenges your geographic knowledge by having you guess the location of a street view image.

 You can pan and walk through the images to try and extract clues from where you are.